Anthony-Monistere/Anthony_Monistere-s_Python_Portfolio/README.md

 ## Analyzing Data Parts 1 & 2
-The following code is an introduction to performing data analysis for patients using functions in Python.
+The following code is an introduction to performing data analysis for patients in Python.

 ```python